-Costs of senior living can vary widely depending on the setting & needs of each individual.
+Costs of Alzheimer’s Care can vary widely depending on the setting & needs of each individual.
 It is important to not only consider the current needs but plan for future needs and costs as needs increase.
 Many people initially try to keep their loved one at home, but quickly find out that in home care is the most expensive care option.
 For those who require 24hr care & supervision, live in care costs for in home care, can cost as much as $18,000 per month.
 Assisted Living and Residential Care Homes are more affordable care options.
 Below we discuss not only the dollar costs but the emotional and physical costs as well

 Typically, the base rate for independent living can range between $1,500-$3,000 per month.
 That includes the room/apartment, meals and weekly cleaning/laundry service.
 Personal care assistance and medication management are add-on costs and not included in the basic monthly fee.
 Additional nonmedical custodial services or personal care services in Assisted Living facilities are offered on a A-La- Cart or tiered billing systems and quickly raises Assisted Living prices to $4,000-$6,000 per month depending on the level of care.
 In some cases, Assisted Livings Facilities are unable to provide the additional services, at any cost, and may ask the resident to move to a higher level of care.